 The DPW will work with DDS and Office of Sustainability to track projects that disconnect DCIA, implement infrastructure repair/rehab program, and develop a plan to identify/prioritize retrofit projects and disconnect DCIA.
 The City will provide outreach to commercial stormwater permitees to ensure they are sweeping paved areas and cleaning catch basins.
-In 2024, a cleaning crew will be assigned to follow behind trash collection to clean off catch basin tops when cars are not allowed to be parked on the street.
 The City will utilize a contractor to clean City-owned catch basins.